shekhargulati/52-technologies-in-2016/02-sbt/README.md

 ### Tip 4: View compile classpath dependencies

 To view compile classpath dependencies you can run the following task from inside the sbt shell.
-Task and its output is shown below.
+Task and its output is shown below:

 ```scala
 > show compile:dependencyClasspath